apache/flink-statefun/README.md

 ### <a name="docker"></a>Deploying with a Docker image

-Below is an example Dockerfile for building an image for an application called `stateful-functions-example`:
+Below is an example Dockerfile for building an image for an application called `statefun-example`:

 ```
-FROM stateful-functions
+FROM statefun

-RUN mkdir -p /opt/stateful-functions/modules/stateful-functions-example
+RUN mkdir -p /opt/statefun/modules/statefun-example
-COPY target/stateful-functions-example*jar /opt/stateful-functions/modules/stateful-functions-example/
+COPY target/statefun-example*jar /opt/statefun/modules/statefun-example/
 ```

 ### <a name="flink"></a>Deploying as a Flink job

-If you prefer to package your Stateful Functions application as a Flink job to submit to an existing Flink cluster, simply include `stateful-functions-flink-distribution` as a dependency to your application.
+If you prefer to package your Stateful Functions application as a Flink job to submit to an existing Flink cluster, simply include `statefun-flink-distribution` as a dependency to your application.

 ```
 <dependency>
-    <groupId>com.ververica</groupId>
+    <groupId>org.apache.flink</groupId>
-    <artifactId>stateful-functions-flink-distribution</artifactId>
+    <artifactId>statefun-flink-distribution</artifactId>
     <version>1.1-SNAPSHOT</version>
 </dependency>
 ```